turgu1/esp32-gateway/README.md

 For the MQTT Protocol:
 - **MQTT Server URI**: MQTT server URI.
-- **MQTT Server topic prefix**: Topic prefix to use to construct complete topic name, appending device's topic suffix value.
+- **MQTT Server topic prefix**: Topic prefix to use to construct complete topic name, appending the sensor's topic name to it.
+Can be empty.
+- **MQTT Server topic suffix**: Topic suffix to use to construct complete topic name, appending it to the sensor's topic name.
+Can be empty.
-- **MQTT Default QOS value**: The MQTT QOS value to use when sending messages to the MQTT server.
+- **MQTT Default QoS value**: The MQTT QoS value to use when sending messages to the MQTT server.
 - **MQTT Default Retain value**: The MQTT Retain value to use when sending messages to the MQTT server.
 - **MQTT Username**: Username as defined in the MQTT server configuration.
 - **MQTT Client Identification**: MQTT Client Id used by the gateway.